 Instead, strategically monitor high-value keywords that you can dominate with small on-page optimizations like writing new targeted content or tweaking titles, meta tags, and H1s.

 If your site experiences a drop in rankings, you can reverse the trend with small and simple optimizations.

 Sometimes a simple optimization can be the difference between a good page and a great one.

 Follow these 10 steps and you’ll likely be alerted to issues you can correct on the spot.

-Keep your eye on the rankings and watch them rebound in no time.
+Keep your eye on the rankings and watch them rebound over time.

 - 5 Proven Ways to Increase Your Google Rankings